 Having a security plan that helps you overcome the hurdle of marijuana permits is one thing.
 Still, there are even more significant implications to take into account when you spend the money to allow your business to open its doors.

-Bottom line, Cannabis businesses are appealing targets for criminals.
-If you’re in the cannabis business, you will be handling large sums of cash and generally have a precious amount of product on inventory.
+Bottom line, cannabis businesses are appealing targets for criminals.
+If you’re in the cannabis business, you will be handling a large amount of cash and generally have a precious amount of product on inventory.
 The appeal of a criminal finding a way to rob or burglarize a cannabis business can be put into perspective in the following way.
 A convenience store robbery will usually result in a few hundred dollars for a criminal, and a bank robbery can net mid-4 figures; however, burglarizing/robbing a cannabis business can result in tens of thousands of dollars to a criminal who successfully pulls it off.
 Here are some examples of how a cannabis business can get hit.
-These hits can sometimes be in the 6 figure range.
+These hits can sometimes be in the 6-figure range.

 These robberies/burglaries can be unsophisticated or they can attract career criminals that create thorough plans.
-It is highly recommended to have the right security plan from the floor plans, physical security and prevention, data security, and employee training can dissuade and help prevent your business from being a target.
+It is highly recommended to have the right security plan from the floor plans, physical security and prevention, data security, and employee training to dissuade and help prevent your business from being a target.
 A cannabis security system that exceeds regulations will save you money in the long run.

 Cannaspire’s team includes security consultants and experts, including former police/military, digital security experts, and planning experts who understand how to create security plans that help your application, help keep you compliant, and make your business a much less likely target.